 For more information please visit the Career & Co-Curricular Learning Network (CLNx)

 Note: Some of these internships may not be specifically related to IRHR but they will be of interest to those seeking interdisciplinary experience in a broad range of activities.
+This page has not been updated recently.

 Note: The University of Toronto, the Centre for Industrial Relations and Human Resources and Woodsworth College are not responsible for the content on these websites.The inclusion of any such websites/links does not imply a recommendation or endorse the programs listed below.
 You alone are responsible for making informed decisions on the suitability of any programs and are advised to use caution when applying for any position with any organization or private party.